• Skip to primary navigation

 Aphids love peppers

 We have tried to grow pepper plants indoors in our window garden room.
-It is nice and warm there and it seems like the perfect place.
+It is nice and warm there and it seems like the perfect location to grow peppers.
 However, because aphids love pepper plants, it is a constant battle.

 Peppers for lecho

-Watering plants with tap water may or may not harm beneficial bacteria in the soil, but it sure is too cold for heat-loving plants.
+Watering plants with tap water is too cold for heat-loving plants.
 It is better to use stagnant water that is warmed up from the sun.
 That way the plants will not go into shock every time you water.

 If you grow in water instead of soil, add a water heater in spring and also at the end of the season.
 If the summer nights are cool, you can also have a heater on a timer to heat only during the night.